thedonz/thedonz.github.io/Docs/CSS.md

 * __max-width__: Keeps the box from expanding beyond this point in pixels.

 * __min-width__: Keeps the box from shrinking beyond this point in pixels.

+* __background-image:url__: Used to pull in the image for the background of the header container.